Hwacha1012/Datamatch-Assignment-1/README.md

 The instructions for this part are in the js/main.js file.
 The result should be a graph of a bunch of different circles representing the school signups.

 ## Part 3 - Turning in the assignment using Git (By Week 3 meeting)
 To turn this assignment in, please use Github.
 Git is the industry standard for version control ad is super helpful to learn!
 You [can follow this guide here to create a new repository](https://guides.github.com/activities/hello-world/).
-Commit and push your website up to your Github account.
-Turn your assignment in by emailing me the link to your repository and a link to your bad visualization before our meeting at 7 PM on Thursday!
+Commit and push your website up to your Github account and email us the link!